Smartphone Video Trainer

 Long story short

-I am a mojo specialist and enthusiast.
-The art of mojo, or mobile journalism, is learning how to produce a video on an iPhone, smartphone or any other mobile device.
-I am convinced that becoming video fluent using smartphones and other portable devices will transform the way you communicate with clients and within your own organisation.
+I am a specialist smartphone trainer and enthusiast.
+I am convinced that achieving video fluency using smartphones and other portable devices will transform the way you communicate with clients and within your own organisation.
 That’s what I’m here for, to help you…

 Shooting and editing video on a smartphone: the perfect solution

-Smartphones offer HD video quality plenty good enough for the small screen of a tablet, iPad or phone, and that’s increasingly where we access our news and social media.
-Plus we all know how to use a phone – it’s not a scary beast.
+Smartphones offer high definition video quality more than good enough for the small screen on a tablet, iPad or phone, and that’s increasingly where we access our news and social media.
+Plus, we all know how to use a phone.

-Even your laptop is redundant.
-Shoot, edit and upload from your phone on the train or plane, on the tube, in that same field where you shot the video (providing you’re in a 4g network area).
-Then pop your studio back in your pocket.
+Shoot, edit and upload from your phone or iPad on the train or plane, on the tube, in that same field where you shot the video (providing you’re in a 4g or 5g network area).
+Then pop your studio back in your bag or pocket.
 Why make it hard?

 With a huge range of applications in both external and internal communications, mobile video is ideal for Public Relations executives handling a crisis, engineers on site, event organisers promoting exhibitions, charity workers in far-flung rural areas… the list goes on.